Rikarin/vixen/README.md

 - Editor
     - Linking of assets.
 We should be able to link Mesh to MeshFilter class which should be represented as special reference in the editor (.meta files) but it's a regular object instance in C#

+## Use Cases

+MeshImporter should be deserialized based on .meta file of the mesh then it should load and create Mesh itself for editor or build system but for compiled/runtime game there should be a special MeshImporter which can work better with already optimized data.